Calisthenics/Yoga

 Full Routine

 About 30 minutes per day, including nail care while sitting in lotus pose.
+Of this, about 10 minutes is intense effort (pullups through stand-sit-stand), remainder is moderate effort or transition time between exercises.

 Breathe in through nose if possible.
 Breathe out through either nose or mouth, though nose preferable.
 Only breathe in through mouth when doing very strenuous calisthenics/poses.